 Why?
 I have seen beautiful and awesome images processed with Capture One Express Sony, the exclusive, free but limited version for Sony shooters.
 But I also noticed what the image could have gained when Capture One Pro Sony would have been fully utilized.

-As a Sony camera user you have two big advantages.
-First, you have access to the second best raw converter in the world for free: Capture One Express Sony.
-Second, you have access to the best raw converter for a extremely low price: Capture One Pro Sony.
+As a Sony camera user, you have two big advantages.
+First, you have access to the second-best raw converter in the world for free: Capture One Express Sony.
+Second, you have access to the best raw converter for a reduced price: Capture One Pro Sony.

 Capture One Pro Sony can not beat its free Express sibling on price but it sure can on features.
 In this post I show you why I think that upgrading to Pro Sony is the best investment you can do to your images and obviously yourself.

-Bottom-line: Sony is at its peak with its cameras, competing head to head with other brands.
-It deserves a raw converter to mach that.
+Bottom line: Sony is at its peak with its cameras, competing for head to head with other brands.
+It deserves a raw converter to match that.
 I believe Capture One Pro Sony is the solution to that challenge.

 Pro Sony or Pro?

 Most of us are familiar with Capture One Pro, the version that has it all.
 Capture One Pro Sony is identical but limited to Sony (and Phase One) cameras only.
 Capture One Express Sony is both limited to Sony cameras as well as in features.
 For the remaining part of the post, when I refer to Pro this includes Pro Sony as well.

 Pricing of Capture One Pro Sony is very attractive compared to the full Pro.
-Get the current pricing at the Phase One online webstore.
+Get the current pricing at the Capture One online store.